 In July of 1855, the town-site of Manhattan was platted and the town founders named the east-west street that separated the two floats, “Poyntz,” after Colonel Poyntz, financier of the steamboat Hartford.
 The street south of Poyntz was named after Sam Houston, the first white settler in the Manhattan area.

 Downtown Manhattan was comprised, historically, of a wide range of uses including light industrial, agricultural, transportation-related, service and professional offices, and retail stores as well as civic, social and governmental uses.
 Housing also constituted a prominent use in the district, historically, including apartments above businesses, private residences, and at least five hotels.
 Today, the composition of the district continues to be a mix of uses, although the uses do vary from those historically.
+The district was listed on the State and National Register of Historic Places in 2007.

 Houston-Pierre Street District The Houston & Pierre Streets Residential Historic District represents Manhattan’s residential development patterns during the late 19th and early 20th centuries.